 Finally, let's consider the myth that being self-compassionate makes you weaker.
 What's the idea here?
 Essentially, it is that if we're kind to ourselves, we can't get through the toughest times in life.

-In sum, it's not gritting our teeth and pushing down our feelings that work for us in times of hardship.
-Rather, it's a thoughtful, open-minded and gentle attitude toward ourselves and our loss.
+In sum, it's not gritting our teeth and pushing down the feelings that work for us in times of hardship.
+Rather, it's a thoughtful, open-minded, and gentle attitude toward ourselves and our loss.

 Go Easy On Yourself: Regain Your Self-Compassion With Increased Motivation